Sayahnika Basu

 Miners and Minors: The Impact of Mineral Resource Booms on Female Underage Employment

-The Effect of Drought on Household Occupation Choices in Rural India under review
+The Effect of Drought on Household Occupation Choices in Rural India (revise and resubmit, Environment and Development Economics)

 Environmental Regulation, Residential Sorting, and Pollution Exposure among Senior Americans